ayoisaiah/chatkit-code-playground/README.md

 # Collaborative Code Playground Demo

-A collaborative code playground built with Pusher Channels and React.
-Tutorial: https://pusher.com/tutorials/code-playground-react
+A collaborative code playground built with Pusher Channels, Chatkit and React.
+Tutorial:

 ## Getting Started

 1. Clone this repository and `cd` into it.
 2. Execute `npm install` to download dependencies.
-3. See tutorial for notes on how to get the required credentials from Channels.
+3. See tutorial for notes on how to get the required credentials from Channels and Chatkit.
-4. Open `client/src/App.js` and `.env` and update them with your Channels credentials.
+4. Open `client/src/App.js`, `client/src/chat-methods.js` and `.env` and update them with your Channels credentials.
 5. Run `node server.js` to start the Express server.
 6. `cd` into the client folder, run `npm install` followed by `npm start` to start the development server.
 Open http://localhost:3000 in your browser.